Pool Co. (NASDAQ:POOL) Shares Acquired by Chilton Investment Co. LLC

-Several other institutional investors have also recently made changes to their positions in POOL.
-BlackRock Inc. raised its holdings in shares of Pool by 18.1% during the first quarter.
-BlackRock Inc. now owns 4,626,790 shares of the specialty retailer’s stock valued at $1,597,352,000 after acquiring an additional 709,088 shares during the last quarter.
-Millennium Management LLC grew its position in Pool by 170.5% in the first quarter.
-Millennium Management LLC now owns 254,240 shares of the specialty retailer’s stock worth $87,774,000 after acquiring an additional 160,237 shares during the period.
-The Manufacturers Life Insurance Company grew its position in Pool by 125.7% in the first quarter.
-The Manufacturers Life Insurance Company now owns 286,422 shares of the specialty retailer’s stock worth $98,885,000 after acquiring an additional 159,526 shares during the period.
-Capital International Investors purchased a new position in Pool in the first quarter worth approximately $54,168,000.
-Finally, Oak Ridge Investments LLC grew its position in Pool by 398.8% in the first quarter.
-Oak Ridge Investments LLC now owns 176,961 shares of the specialty retailer’s stock worth $61,094,000 after acquiring an additional 141,484 shares during the period.
-85.86% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors also recently added to or reduced their stakes in the stock.
+Perennial Investment Advisors LLC grew its holdings in shares of Pool by 2.7% during the second quarter.
+Perennial Investment Advisors LLC now owns 806 shares of the specialty retailer’s stock worth $370,000 after buying an additional 21 shares during the last quarter.
+First Horizon Corp boosted its holdings in Pool by 4.1% in the 1st quarter.
+First Horizon Corp now owns 613 shares of the specialty retailer’s stock valued at $211,000 after purchasing an additional 24 shares in the last quarter.
+CX Institutional boosted its holdings in Pool by 0.5% in the 2nd quarter.
+CX Institutional now owns 5,100 shares of the specialty retailer’s stock valued at $2,339,000 after purchasing an additional 26 shares in the last quarter.
+Park Avenue Securities LLC boosted its holdings in Pool by 3.3% in the 2nd quarter.
+Park Avenue Securities LLC now owns 805 shares of the specialty retailer’s stock valued at $369,000 after purchasing an additional 26 shares in the last quarter.
+Finally, First Horizon Advisors Inc. boosted its holdings in Pool by 7.6% in the 1st quarter.
+First Horizon Advisors Inc. now owns 424 shares of the specialty retailer’s stock valued at $146,000 after purchasing an additional 30 shares in the last quarter.
+85.86% of the stock is currently owned by hedge funds and other institutional investors.

+POOL has been the topic of a number of analyst reports.
+Loop Capital lifted their price objective on Pool from $470.00 to $485.00 and gave the company a “hold” rating in a report on Friday, July 23rd.
+The Goldman Sachs Group initiated coverage on Pool in a report on Tuesday, May 18th.
+They issued a “buy” rating and a $535.00 price objective on the stock.
+KeyCorp lifted their price objective on Pool from $450.00 to $500.00 and gave the company an “overweight” rating in a report on Tuesday, June 8th.
+Robert W. Baird lifted their price target on shares of Pool from $465.00 to $490.00 and gave the company an “outperform” rating in a research report on Friday, July 23rd.
+Finally, Zacks Investment Research downgraded shares of Pool from a “buy” rating to a “hold” rating and set a $482.00 price target for the company. in a research report on Thursday, July 1st.
+Five analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+Pool currently has a consensus rating of “Hold” and a consensus price target of $462.14.

+Pool (NASDAQ:POOL) last issued its quarterly earnings results on Thursday, July 22nd.
+The specialty retailer reported $6.37 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $5.37 by $1.00.
+The company had revenue of $1.79 billion during the quarter, compared to the consensus estimate of $1.73 billion.
+Pool had a return on equity of 76.48% and a net margin of 11.12%.
+Pool’s revenue was up 39.6% on a year-over-year basis.
+During the same period in the previous year, the firm posted $3.72 EPS.
+As a group, research analysts expect that Pool Co. will post 14.11 EPS for the current year.

+The business also recently disclosed a quarterly dividend, which was paid on Thursday, August 26th.
+Stockholders of record on Thursday, August 12th were paid a dividend of $0.80 per share.
+The ex-dividend date of this dividend was Wednesday, August 11th.
+This represents a $3.20 annualized dividend and a dividend yield of 0.67%.
+Pool’s dividend payout ratio is presently 38.00%.

-In other Pool news, VP Romain Kenneth G. St sold 9,982 shares of Pool stock in a transaction that occurred on Monday, August 2nd.
-The stock was sold at an average price of $475.12, for a total value of $4,742,647.84.
-Following the sale, the vice president now owns 74,278 shares of the company’s stock, valued at approximately $35,290,963.36.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CFO Hart Melanie Housey sold 1,674 shares of Pool stock in a transaction that occurred on Tuesday, August 10th.
+In other Pool news, CFO Hart Melanie Housey sold 1,674 shares of the company’s stock in a transaction dated Tuesday, August 10th.
 The shares were sold at an average price of $487.13, for a total value of $815,455.62.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Vice Chairman De La Mesa Manuel J. Perez sold 10,000 shares of the company’s stock in a transaction dated Friday, July 30th.
+The shares were sold at an average price of $480.39, for a total transaction of $4,803,900.00.
+Following the completion of the transaction, the insider now directly owns 69,706 shares of the company’s stock, valued at $33,486,065.34.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 51,680 shares of company stock worth $24,818,544.
+Insiders have sold a total of 51,680 shares of company stock valued at $24,818,544 over the last three months.
 Corporate insiders own 4.00% of the company’s stock.

-Pool (NASDAQ:POOL) last posted its earnings results on Thursday, July 22nd.
-The specialty retailer reported $6.37 EPS for the quarter, topping the Zacks’ consensus estimate of $5.37 by $1.00.
-Pool had a return on equity of 76.48% and a net margin of 11.12%.
-The business had revenue of $1.79 billion for the quarter, compared to analysts’ expectations of $1.73 billion.
-During the same quarter in the previous year, the firm earned $3.72 earnings per share.
-The business’s revenue was up 39.6% compared to the same quarter last year.
-As a group, equities research analysts forecast that Pool Co. will post 14.11 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which was paid on Thursday, August 26th.
-Investors of record on Thursday, August 12th were issued a dividend of $0.80 per share.
-This represents a $3.20 dividend on an annualized basis and a dividend yield of 0.67%.
-The ex-dividend date of this dividend was Wednesday, August 11th.
-Pool’s dividend payout ratio is currently 38.00%.

-Several brokerages recently weighed in on POOL.
-Loop Capital increased their price objective on Pool from $470.00 to $485.00 and gave the stock a “hold” rating in a research report on Friday, July 23rd.
-Zacks Investment Research lowered Pool from a “buy” rating to a “hold” rating and set a $482.00 price target for the company. in a research report on Thursday, July 1st.
-Robert W. Baird raised their price target on Pool from $465.00 to $490.00 and gave the stock an “outperform” rating in a research report on Friday, July 23rd.
-KeyCorp increased their price objective on Pool from $450.00 to $500.00 and gave the company an “overweight” rating in a research note on Tuesday, June 8th.
-Finally, The Goldman Sachs Group assumed coverage on Pool in a research note on Tuesday, May 18th.
-They issued a “buy” rating and a $535.00 price objective on the stock.
-Five investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-The company has a consensus rating of “Hold” and a consensus price target of $462.14.

 Pool Corp. engages in the wholesale distribution of swimming pool supplies, equipment and related leisure products.
 It also offers non-discretionary pool maintenance products such as chemicals and replacement parts; discretionary products like packaged pool kits, whole goods, irrigation, and landscape products, including a complete line of commercial and residential irrigation products and parts, power equipment for the professional landscape market; specialty products such as outdoor lighting, grills, and outdoor kitchen components; and golf irrigation and water management products.